 I applied to and got an interview at NCCC (and later received a job offer.)
 After the interview, my spirits were high.
 I drove north, back into the village.
-At the corner of Lake Flower Ave. and River St., I spotted a Toyota Dolphin, a small motorhome.
-Behind the wheel was a girl.
+At the corner of Lake Flower Ave. and River St., I spotted a Toyota Dolphin, which is a small motorhome.
+Behind the wheel was a young woman.
 She couldn't have been more than eighteen.

 Then, after earning tenure and a promotion to Assistant Professor, I left my teaching job.
 My wife's career had blossomed and was enough to support the whole family.
 My father was diagnosed with Alzheimer's.
 My son was an infant, and I had the rare opportunity to raise him full-time.

 I was at another intersection: if I wasn't a college professor, who was I?

 I threw myself into full-time parenting and dabbled in photography and music.
 At that time, writing wasn't really on my radar.
 I'd started a few novels, but was feeling lost and uninspired as far as writing went.
 Still, the truth remained that I was happiest when I wrote.
 It was that simple.

 Then I heard about National Novel Writing Month.
 Every November, writers around the world committed themselves to writing 50,000 words in 30 days.
 1667 words per day.
 Six pages, give or take.